wtakumah/starter-academic/content/authors/admin/_index.md

   url: https://www.emory.edu/home/index.html

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Econometric Models of Multilayer Networks.
+bio: My research interests include Econometric Time Series Models of Panel Data and Causal Inference in Multilayer Networks.

 # Interests to show in About widget
 interests: